 I’m a believer that physical health is connected to your stress level, and that’s a direct index of invalidation you’re receiving in life.
 So it wasn’t surprising that I felt under the weather twice while in Sjuntorp.
 I hardly ever get sick, and it was a red flag for me that it happened so soon after my arrival.
 Of course, I also found out that everyone had the flu just before I arrived, and the whole family, plus the other volunteer, were under the weather several times as well while I was there.
 But then again, maybe it was the water.
 Or the power lines.
 But maybe not.

 Overall, I did like my time in Sweden.
 Sjuntorp was a great village to visit, the scenery was beautiful and I really did like working with the horses and the other projects that I completed.
+I also got to spend a few hours exploring Gothenburg before I flew back to Edinburgh.
 It just brings up the question of whether it’s worth it to work for employers who are detrimental to your well-being.
 If it was a paid job, would it be worth the money?
 I’ll have to write that post next.

 This post may contain affiliate links.
 These links help give me the wherewithal to continue traveling at no additional cost to you.
 For more information, click here.